travitch/whole-program-llvm/doc/tutorial-ubuntu-16.04.md

 I am only going to build apache, not apr, so I first install the prerequisites.

 ```
->sudo apt-get update

->sudo apt-get install llvm clang libapr1-dev libaprutil1-dev libpcre3-dev gcc make
+>sudo apt-get install llvm clang libapr1-dev libaprutil1-dev libpcre3-dev make

 ```

-At this point, you should check your clang version with `which clang` and `ls -l /usr/bin/clang`.
-It should be clang-3.8.
+At this point, you could check your clang version with `which clang` and `ls -l /usr/bin/clang`.
+It should be at least clang-3.8.

 ## Step 3.